What Does the Roomba Red Light Mean?

 Regular Maintenance for Optimal Performance

-- Clean the Brushes Regularly: Ensure that the brushes are clear of debris and hair.
+Keeping your Roomba in top shape is essential to avoiding a flashing red light and ensuring smooth operation.
+Here are some critical maintenance practices to consider:- Clean the Brushes Regularly: Ensure that the brushes are clear of debris and hair.
 This prevents the robot from becoming stuck and reduces the chances of the red light indicator appearing.

 - Check the Wheels: Examine the wheels for obstacles that can cause your Roomba to report a wheel stuck error with red light notifications.